 Don’t pay to submit the form or have anyone complete the form for you.
 If you need assistance, contact our office.
 File your FAFSA at: www.fafsa.gov.

-This includes your PIN, social security numbers, 2014 federal tax returns –or estimates, bank and brokerage statements.
+This includes your FSA ID, social security numbers, 2015 federal tax returns –or estimates, bank and brokerage statements.

 This is your confirmation that your FAFSA was processed and provides important follow up information.
 It also provides instructions on how to update your FAFSA, if needed.